cotebarrientos/4th-milestone-project-your-argentine-shop/documentation/TESTING.md

 ## Manual Testing

 ### Links Functionality

+The following tests were performed to verify that all links responded as expected:

+* Menu bar items were clicked on from each page to make sure that they navigate to the correct page.
+* Clicking on the logo in the menu bar leads the user back to the home page.
+* The search bar, user profile and shopping cart icons work correctly on different screen sizes.
+* All links within the website lead you to the assigned page.
+* All buttons (e.g. buttons to return to home page) have been clicked to check that these buttons return the user to the correct page.
+* The back to top button on all pages works correctly.

 ### User Stories Functionality
 ### Defensive Design
 ### Issues during project development
 ### Tested devices

+The following devices were used to perform different tests throughout the development of this project:

+* Lenovo Ideapad S410p (Laptop)
+* My Custom PC (Desktop)
+* Asus FX505D (Laptop)
+* Xiaomi Mi A1 (Mobile)
+* Xiaomi Poco x3 NFC (Mobile)
+* Iphone S20 (Mobile)
+* Ipad Mini 2 (Tablet)

 ##### [Back to top](#testing-contents)
 ---